Time and Temperature

 Core ideas you must understand for this topic

-• Shape and space: Identify and name common 2D shapes (circle, square, triangle, rectangle) and 3D shapes (cube, cuboid, sphere, cylinder).
+• Shape and Space: Identify common 2D shapes (circle, square, triangle, rectangle) and 3D shapes (cube, cuboid, sphere), and describe their properties.

 Learning Objectives